dra27/ocaml/release-info/howto.md

 This needs to be more tested, tread with care.
 ```
-# at this point, the VERSION file contains N+devD
+# at this point, the AC_INIT in configure.ac file contains N+devD
 # increment it into N+dev(D+1); for example,
 #   4.07.0+dev0-2018-06-19 => 4.07.0+dev1-2018-06-26
 # Rename the "Working version" header in Changes